A New Year’s resolution may be on your mind. It’s a time where we want to improve something in our lives or simply accomplish a personal goal.

 11. Herbs and Spices

 Seasoning meals with herbs and spices can be intimating at first, particularly with ones you aren’t too familiar with.
 As you begin cooking more at home, get creative and familiar with the array of herbs and spices found at your local grocery store.
 Vegan meals don’t have to be bland and they never should be.
 More than any ingredient, herbs and spices are really at the forefront of enhancing the flavor of your dishes.
 They add a variety of aromas, flavor, and some health benefits to dishes.
 They have the power to really transform any dish, from adding a hint of spiciness like chili powder to a more pungent flavor like dill.
 Here are my most used herbs and spices at home:

 Fresh herbs: cilantro, parsley, rosemary, thyme, Thai basil

 Spices and blends: paprika, cumin, oregano, chili powder, curry powder, garam masala, cayenne pepper, cinnamon, garlic powder, turmeric

-There you have it friends, a great shopping list for a successful and nutritious vegan pantry.
+There you have it friends, a great vegan grocery list for a successful and nutritious vegan pantry.
+This vegan food list is intended for beginners but also for the more long-term vegans.
 Let me know how your shopping experience goes in the comments below.